Updated April 1, 2019

 Today is overcast and a little rainy.
 It’s a perfect day for planning the remaining two months of our life as parents of a high school senior.
 Our son is getting ready to accept an offer of admission.
 Hold on to your hats … it’s going to be blur!

 Get the Calendar Ready

 Official offers of admission have all been received and invitations to each college’s admitted student visit programs have arrived.
 My son wants to revisit all three colleges before making his final decision about where to attend.
 The first two weeks in April now include prom, Easter, three college visits, and filing our income tax report.
 May is the nationally accept “Candidate Reply Date” where students offered admission to a college are expected to submit a deposit to the college they’ve chosen to attend.
 After that comes graduation.
 Then my husband and I become parents of an incoming college freshman as we become empty nesters.

-Get the Spreadsheet Ready
+Get the Offer of Admission Spreadsheet Ready

 I’m a spreadsheet kind of gal, so I have to lay out each financial aid package in one comprehensive spreadsheet in order to best evaluate each award.
 My son has offers and award packages from two public universities and one private college.
 It’s already quite impressive how close the cost of a private college education can be to a state university.
 I encourage all college-bound teens not to rule out visiting and applying to private colleges.
 You really won’t know the total cost of a private college education until you file the FAFSA and receive your financial aid award package.

 Now comes the tricky part–discussing the pros and cons of each college so my son can make the best decision about where to attend.
 We’ll also discuss if he has changed his mind about his major.
 It’s not uncommon for students to change their major three times once they’re in college and many high school seniors will fluctuate even after they’ve chosen a major when applying.